 Gramona – a cellar dating from the 1850s, they produce both cava and wine, and are known for using old local grape varieties like Macabeu or Xarel-lo as well as foreign varieties like Pinot Noir or Chardonnay.
 They make one of my favourite whites: Gessamí.

-Catalunya is a beautiful country with a long history behind.
-From the original celtiberic inhabitants to greeks, romans, goths and arabs, all of them left a mark in the territory.
+Catalunya is a beautiful country with a long history behind it.
+From the original Celtiberian inhabitants to greeks, Romans, goths and Arabs, all of them left a mark in the territory.
 It flourished in the renaissance and with the industrial revolution, as it was the motor of the fabric industry.
 From Casa Felix there are plenty of half-day or full-day trips to charming little towns or beautiful cities you might miss.
-Here’s a few recommendations:
+Here are a few recommendations:

-- Sitges: the next most probable candidate.
+– Sitges: the next most probable candidate.
 A holiday retreat town for the wealthy society of Barcelona in the late XIXth century, it was home for many “indianos”, returnees from America with a fortune that built beautiful villas by the sea.
-It’s a little coastal town with a beautiful center, plenty of good restaurants, a long promenade, many beaches and a never ending night life.
-It’s been also a popular gay destination since the 70s, so it has a big Gay Pride party on early July.
+It’s a little coastal town with a beautiful centre, plenty of good restaurants, a long promenade, many beaches and a never-ending nightlife.
+It’s been also a popular gay destination since the 70s, so it has a big Gay Pride party in early July.

-- Vilanova i la Geltru: Sitges neighbouring city, it’s a 20 minute drive from Casa Felix.
+– Vilanova i la Geltru: Sitges neighbouring city, it’s a 20-minute drive from Casa Felix.
 It’s a bigger and not as touristy town as Sitges.
-It has an old center with busy streets full of stores of all sorts, and a beautiful area which was the core of la Geltru, with small wandering streets that reminds you a bit of some parts of Barcelona.
+It has an old centre with busy streets full of stores of all sorts, and a beautiful area which was the core of la Geltru, with small wandering streets that reminds you a bit of some part of Barcelona.
 It’s a lively little town with many good restaurants to stuff your face with tapas.
-It’s my go to place when I want to have a nice lunch.
+It’s my go-to place when I want to have a nice lunch.

-- Tarragona: just 45 minutes south of Casa Felix, you have Tarragona, a city founded by the romans where their imprint is still dominant today.
-There’s many ruins left standing, like the Amphitheatre, parts of the Circus, walls, etc. It was also a prominent medieval town, so all the city has a beautiful vibe with loads of history in every corner.
+– Tarragona: just 45 minutes south of Casa Felix, you have Tarragona, a city founded by the Romans where their imprint is still dominant today.
+There are many ruins left standing, like the Amphitheatre, parts of the Circus, walls, etc. It was also a prominent medieval town, so all the city has a beautiful vibe with loads of history in every corner.

 – Roc Sant Cayeta: it’s said it was a pirate’s refuge.
 Not sure about that, but it’s a charming little village hidden between the rocks next to the sea not quite known by even many residents of the area.